 Show hall stuff: I rented a double cage at the show hall, but I needed some fabric to drape over the cage.
 This is to prevent the cats from seeing each other and getting upset.
 We all know how upset they get when they see another of their kind. 😀

-So I went to Joanne's fabric and bought 4 yards of black fabric that had little white paw prints on it.
-I bought whatever was on sale and it cost me just $15.
+So I went to Joanne’s fabric and bought 4 yards of black fabric with little white paw prints.
+I bought whatever was on sale, and it cost me just $15.
 I bought enough to drape the cage and cut a piece off to put on the table underneath the cage.
 I was worried it would look stupid, but in actuality, it worked out perfectly.
 I had to grab some binder clips from Staples to clip the fabric to the cage.

 I had to take a litter pan, food and water bowls, and food for his cage.
 I happened to have some clip on food bowls that came with Ursula when she flew from Russia, so I used them.
 The only thing I wish I would’ve brought is a little cat bed. omega decided that the litter box was his favorite spot to snooze, so I had to shake of litter dust every time I got him out of there.

 Solid White Can’t Aren’t Favorites to Win at the CFA Cat Show